 Position your screen at a comfortable viewing distance…about arm’s length will ordinarily do nicely.
 Make sure the screen is easy to see, minimizing reflections or glare, and avoiding any light source directly behind it.

-The use of an anti-glare blue light filter glasses may be worth the investment.
+The use of anti-glare blue light filter glasses may be worth the investment.
 Position other documents you may be referring to at about the same length and height from your eyes as the screen, if possible.

 It is also helpful to turn your eyes away from the screen every so often and to focus on other objects at different distances to keep your eye muscles active.